-If you get paid monthly or twice a month, this first step is straightforward because you're earning the same amount every month.
-If you're paid weekly or biweekly, you may earn more in some months than in others.
-If that's the case, you may choose to adjust your budget each month based on how many paychecks you're expecting.
+If you get paid monthly or twice a month, this first step is straightforward because you may earn the same amount every month.
+If you're paid weekly or biweekly, though, you may earn more in some months than in others.
+In that case, you may choose to adjust your budget each month based on how many paychecks you're expecting.

 If you're self-employed or your wages tend to fluctuate, consider calculating your average income for the past three to six months.
 Focus on your take-home pay instead of your gross (pretax) income because that's the amount that actually winds up in your bank account.